 CStat members can also apply for Chartered Scientist status.

-1 – UK honours degree (class I or II) and/or higher degree
+1 – a UK honours degree (class 2.2 or above) and/or higher degree

 2 - an appropriate overseas degree (an MSc may be required)

-3 – the Graduate Diploma of the Society or the Institute of Statisticians
+3 - the Graduate Diploma of the Society.

-This is a summary of requirements, for full details download the Notes for guidance for applicants for CStat and GradStat (PDF).
+This is a summary of the requirements.
+Full details of the criteria are provided in the Notes for guidance for CStat applicants via the standard route (PDF).

 CStat members must